- Reference Number: HEY-780/2019

 You will receive advice over the telephone as to the appropriate care for you.
 This may be:

-- to contact your GP practice to arrange a nurse-led clinic appointment
+- to contact your doctor practice to arrange a nurse-led clinic appointment

 - an urgent outpatient clinic follow up appointment with your surgeon

-- to contact your GP to arrange emergency admission to Hull Royal Infirmary
+- to contact your doctor to arrange emergency admission to Hull Royal Infirmary

-If you are severely unwell contact your emergency GP, attend Hull Royal Infirmary Emergency Department or dial 999 for an ambulance.
+If you are severely unwell contact your emergency doctor, attend Hull Royal Infirmary Emergency Department or dial 999 for an ambulance.
 Castle Hill Hospital does not have on-site emergency services.

 General Advice and Consent